 - Running a complete app in a realistic browser environment (also known as “end-to-end” tests).

 This documentation section focuses on testing strategies for the first case.
-While full end-to-end tests can be very useful to prevent regressions to important workflows, such tests are not concerned with React components in particular, and are out of scope of this section.
+While full end-to-end tests can be very useful to prevent regressions to important workflows, such tests are not concerned with React components in particular, and are out of the scope of this section.